pvillela/blog-hugo/content/post/Simple Architecture for Signing of JWT Tokens.md

 ---
-title: Simple and Resilient Architecture for Secure Signing of JWT Tokens
+title: Simple and Resilient Architecture for Signing of JWT Tokens
 draft: false
 date: 2021-04-04
 ---

-This article describes an architecture for the signing of JWT tokens and how the solution fares when certain parts are compromised.
+This article describes a simple and resilient architecture for the signing of JWT tokens, as well as discusses how the solution fares when certain components are compromised.

 ## Elements